scrimba/community/PRIVACY.md

 We’re also using Google Analytics.
 This data is also pseudoanonymized.
 We’re not sending any personal information to Google Analytics, and we have turned of IP tracking to comply with GDPR.

+We use Stripe for payments, and do load their script that does analysis of user behaviour to better detect fraud.

 ## What is the legal basis for processing the data?

 The legal basis for processing your personal data is your consent when signing up for Scrimba.
 The only personal data you share with us is the details you share in the signup process.